 There is a code of conduct which you can find online should you be interested.

 How you can help

-Every Red Cross has their own functions.
+Every Red Cross department has its own functions.
 In Belgium your tasks differ based on the place where you join the Red Cross, you’re joining your local/regional department and helping out with their interventions/tasks.
-Overall you’re able to choose between the following: administrative and psychosocial help for disasters, support your local Red Cross department, help organize blood withdrawals, offer first aid at events or disasters, help at a shelter, teach first aid to kids and younger people, support children with their schoolwork, guide a children’s camp in a shelter, offer medical supplies in your area, help with the youth work, help with the library in healthcare, teach adults first aid, give a cool vacation to people with a disability, promote international projects and organize a vacation camp for children.
+Overall you’re able to choose between the following: administrative and psychosocial help for disasters, supporting your local Red Cross department, help organize blood withdrawals, offering first aid at events or disasters, helping at a shelter, teaching first aid to kids and younger people, support children with their schoolwork, guide a children’s camp in a shelter, offer medical supplies in your area, help with the youth work, help with the library in healthcare, teach adults first aid, give a cool vacation to people with a disability, promote international projects and organize a vacation camp for children.

-That said you might find even more different activities in your local Red Cross department.
-Depending on your own Red Cross department you might be able to propose some ideas for future projects.
+Depending on your own Red Cross department you might be able to find different tasks you can do or you might even be able to propose some ideas for future projects.
 So if you’re thinking about joining the Red Cross, definitely go to your local department and try to get some more information about their projects.

 This blogpost is mainly about the local Red Cross departments and their functions.
 Should you want to get involved in international humanitarian aid I’d suggest looking at the international red crescent side by clicking here.